 For materialized views that can be used for query rewrite all of the time, with the accurate result being computed in real time, the result is optimized and fast query processing for best performance.
 This alleviates the stringent requirement of always having to have fresh materialized views for the best performance.

-The new ON STATEMENT refresh capability provides more flexibility for application developers to take advantage of materialized view rewrite, especially for complex transactions involving multiple DML statements.
+The new ON STATEMENT refresh capability provides more flexibility to the application developers to take advantage of the materialized view rewrite, especially for complex transactions involving multiple DML statements.
 It offers built-in refresh capabilities that can replace customer-written trigger-based solutions, simplifying an application while offering higher performance.

 This feature makes it easier to work with JSON documents stored in an Oracle database and to generate JSON documents from relational data.

 Online Conversion of a Nonpartitioned Table to a Partitioned Table

 Nonpartitioned tables can be converted to partitioned tables online.
 Indexes are maintained as part of this operation and can be partitioned as well.
 The conversion has no impact on the ongoing DML operations.

 The online conversion of a nonpartitioned table to a partitioned table enables any application to adopt partitioning without application downtime.
 Customers can adopt partitioning for any system and evolve tables as needed to benefit from the partitioning for large tables.

 Online SPLIT Partition and Subpartition

 The partition maintenance operations SPLIT PARTITION and SPLIT SUBPARTITION can now be executed as online operations for heap organized tables, allowing the concurrent DML operations with the ongoing partition maintenance operation.